maxadamo/improved-puppetserver/README.md

 ### Preamble

-we have 2 puppet servers:
+1. we have 2 puppet servers:

-the 1st server is: `puppet01.domain.org`
+    - 1st server: `puppet01.domain.org`

-the 2nd server is: `puppet02.domain.org`
+    - 2nd server: `puppet02.domain.org`

-we have Consul
+1. we have Consul

-we have two NFS VMs (yes, if we have HA puppet, we deserve a HA NFS appliance)
+1. we have two NFS VMs (if we have puppet multi-master, we deserve NFS multi-master)

 ### sharing the certificates